 Professional Team members should not contact Commission members or modeling organizations directly,

-A Committee Chair or the Commission Chair may, in conjunction with SBA staff, contact a modeling organization or outside party for the purpose of clarifying or refining input or suggested revisions to the Report of Activities;
+A Committee Chair or the Commission Chair may, in conjunction with SBA staff, contact a modeling organization or outside party for the purpose of clarifying or refining input or suggested revisions to the Hurricane Standards Report of Activities and Flood Standards Report of Activities;

 Give notice of “special” conflicts of interest where the member, the member’s relative, business associate, or any principal by whom he or she is retained stands to reap a direct financial benefit or suffer a potential loss from the issue being voted on.
 Financial benefit which is speculative, uncertain, or subject to many contingencies is not a special benefit that would preclude a member from voting.
 See Attorney General’s Opinion 96-63 (September 4, 1996) and Commission on Ethics Opinion 94-18 (April 21, 1994).
 If a special conflict of interest arises and the special conflict is apparent prior to the meeting, the member must give advance notice to SBA staff.
 If the special conflict becomes apparent during a meeting, the member should immediately inform the Chair or Vice Chair.
 The conflicted member shall recuse himself or herself from any activity of the Commission in the area of the special conflict;